ecoiahq/content-ops-starter/content/pages/Business-Services.md

         tagline: This is the tagline
         subtitle: From £75/hour
         text: >
-          We guide mission-driven organizations through the process of developing comprehensive, actionable business plans that lay the foundation for growth and success.
-From defining your vision and mission to outlining clear objectives, strategies, and financial projections, we provide the tools and insights needed to turn your goals into a sustainable, scalable business.
-Our approach ensures alignment with your social, environmental, and financial targets—helping you attract investors, secure funding, and navigate today’s market complexities.
+          We guide mission-driven organisations in developing comprehensive business plans that lay the foundation for growth and success.
+This includes defining your vision, mission, objectives, strategies, and financial projections to create a sustainable, scalable business.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg